confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 </div>

 2. Click on **Cluster Settings**.
 This is an important tab that should be noted.
 This is where you can find your cluster ID, bootstrap server, cloud details, cluster type, and capacity limits.
-3. Copy and save the bootstrap server - we will use it later in the workshop.
+3. Copy and save the bootstrap server - you will use it later in the workshop.
 4. On that same navigation menu, select **Topics** and click **Create Topic**.
 5. Enter **dbserver1.inventory.customers** as the Topic name and **1** as the Number of partitions, then click on **Create with defaults**.
     <div align="center" padding=25px>
        <img src="images/new-topic.png" width=50% height=50%>
     </div>

-    **dbserver1.inventory.customers** is the name of the table within the Postgres database we will be setting up in a later section.
+    **dbserver1.inventory.customers** is the name of the table within the Postgres database you will be setting up in a later section.

     > **Note:** Topics have many configurable parameters that dictate how Kafka handles messages.
 A complete list of those configurations for Confluent Cloud can be found [here](https://docs.confluent.io/cloud/current/using/broker-config.html).
 If you are interested in viewing the default configurations, you can view them in the Topic Summary on the right side.

 6. After creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
-When we begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.
+When you begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.

-7. Below is a look at our topic, dbserver1.inventory.customers, but we need to send data to this topic before we see any metrics.
+7. Below is a look at our topic, dbserver1.inventory.customers, but you need to send data to this topic before we see any metrics.
     <div align="center" padding=25px>
        <img src="images/topic-overview.png" width=50% height=50%>
     </div>